 4 Tips to Prepare and Place Healthy Boundaries in Your Life

-2021 is all about self-love!
-It's the year to prioritize mental health and add "setting healthy boundaries" to your to-do list.
+As we take on 2025 and fight the tail-end of the winter blues, it's important to practice self-care and prioritize your mental health!
+This is a great time to add "setting healthy boundaries" to your to-do list.
 Setting boundaries looks different for everyone, ranging from requesting space to avoiding a topic or activity, and everything in between.
-Boundary setting is definitely a learned skill, but you can make 2021 the year you set boundaries to protect your mental wellbeing without feeling guilty.
+Boundary setting is definitely a learned skill, but you can make 2025 the year you set boundaries to protect your mental wellbeing without feeling guilty.

 Here are 4 suggestions on how to set healthy boundaries:

 1. Identify problems in the relationship.
 The first step is to reflect on the relationship in question and your emotions in order to set your limits confidently.
 Decide whether you'd like a topic to be completely off-limits or just spoken about differently.
-Think of different situations that leave you feelings bad about yourself, angry, or any negative emotion and trace back the reason you felt that way.
+Think of different situations that have left you feeling badly about yourself, angry, or any negative emotion, and trace back the reason you felt that way.

 2. Be direct and assertive.
+Sit down with the other person and tell them how you've been feeling and what changes you want to make.
 Don't disguise your boundaries and be very clear with your limits.
 It's easy to feel guilty, but do not apologize.
 It's completely normal and acceptable to put yourself first in these situations.
 Be assertive in maintaining your boundaries as well and hold the other person accountable if they disrespect your limits.

 3. Prioritize self-care.
 Self-care can be more than just a 7-step skincare routine or a daily yoga class.
 Truly putting yourself first without feeling guilt is hard to do, but it's important to teach yourself that it's okay to recognize the importance of your feelings.
 Taking care of yourself starts with self-respect.

 4. Seek support.
-Getting help is always an option, whether its from a loved one or professional guidance.
-Our Counseling & Wellness centers are great resources if you need assistance in setting healthy boundaries in your life.
+Getting help is always an option, whether it's from a loved one or professional guidance.
+Acenda's Counseling & Wellness centers are great resources if you need assistance in setting healthy boundaries in your life.

 If those steps seem intimidating, try out these 4 tips to mentally prepare to set healthy boundaries before putting them into place: